system76/docs/content/yubikey-login.md

 Now, to finish up:

-    sudo mv ~/.yubico/challenge-123456 /var/yubico/alice-123456
+    sudo mv ~/.yubico/challenge-123456 /var/yubico/aaronh-serial
-    sudo chown root.root /var/yubico/bob-123456
+    sudo chown root.root /var/yubico/aaronh-serial
-    sudo chmod 600 /var/yubico/lisa-123456
+    sudo chmod 600 /var/yubico/aaronh-serial

 Pay close attention when copying/pasting the commands above.
-The *challenge-123456* and *alice-123456* needs to match the both the output from the `ykpamcfg` command and the final file needs to match the name of your user name and serial.**
+The *challenge-123456* and *aaronh-serial* needs to match the both the output from the `ykpamcfg` command and the final file needs to match the name of your user name and serial.**

 ## Configure Plugable Authentication Modules